vincen-tho/isomorphic/README.md

     └── serviceWorker.js
 ```

-- guestDetails.js is the main file (App.js equivalent)
+- guestDetails.js is the main file (equivalent to an App.js file)
 - BookingDetails.js is a component used to render the booking details
 - Serach.js is a component used to create a text field capable of searching booking codes with query validation
 - A GET request is made every time the query changes